Projective cases for the restriction of the oscillator representation to dual pairs of type I: Generalities

 \subsection{Reductive dual pairs}

-When we restrict the oscillator representation to a subgroup of the symplectic group, it is useful to use another group to decompose this restriction.
-This can be done using pairs of groups called dual pairs.
+To decompose the oscillator representation restricted to a subgroup, we use dual pairs, following Howe's approach.

-\begin{definition} A pair $(G,G')$ of subgroups in a symplectic group $Sp(2q,\mathbb{R})$ is a reductive dual pair if \begin{enumerate} \item $G$ and $G'$ act reductively on $\mathbb{R}^{2q}$, \item $G$ and $G'$ are centralizers of each other inside $Sp(2q,\mathbb{R})$. \end{enumerate} Moreover, if $G$ is compact, we say that $(G,G')$ is a compact dual pair. \end{definition}
+\begin{definition} A pair $(G,G')$ of subgroups in a symplectic group $Sp(2N,\mathbb{R})$ is a reductive dual pair if \begin{enumerate} \item $G$ and $G'$ act reductively on $\mathbb{R}^{2N}$, \item $G$ and $G'$ are centralizers of each other inside $Sp(2N,\mathbb{R})$. \end{enumerate} Moreover, if $G$ is compact, we say that $(G,G')$ is a compact dual pair. \end{definition}

-We assume that $G$ is a bigger group than $G'$, so that the duality correspondence defined in the next section holds.
-It is also useful to consider two dual pairs with a particular relation, as introduced by Kudla in \cite{kudla}:
+We assume that $G'$ is the smaller member of the pair so that the duality correspondence holds.
+We also consider two dual pairs with a particular relation, as introduced by Kudla in \cite{kudla}:

 \begin{definition} Two dual pairs $(G,G')$ and $(H,H')$ form a seesaw dual pair if we have the inclusions $H\subset G$ and $G'\subset H'$.
 We denote it by $\Big((G,G'),(H,H')\Big)$. \end{definition}